 One Foot For All Seasons?
 (9-8-06) Pete Ramey

 Note: The prospect of supporting P3 through the sole often seems impossible and generally foreign to many farriers.
-They know from experience that if you get too much sole pressure on a shoe, the corium will bruise and abscess.
-But understand the difference between 'constant pressure' and 'pressure and release'.
+They know from experience that if you shoe with sole pressure, the corium will bruise and abscess.
+But understand the difference between constant pressure and pressure and release.
 P3 can only be truly supported through the sole when the pressure to the sole's corium is being released during flight.
-This is one of the primary reasons I favor hoof boots with padded insoles, rather than shoeing systems with impression material. for laminitic horses.
+This is one of the primary reasons I favor hoof boots with padded insoles, rather than shoeing systems with impression material for laminitic horses.

-When many people first study the deep solar concavity of most desert feral hooves and healthy domestic hooves, they get the idea that the sole and frog are passive; lifted off the ground by the “suction cup” bowl in the bottom of the foot.
+When many people first study the deep solar concavity of most desert feral hooves and healthy domestic hooves, they get the idea that the sole and frog are passive – lifted off the ground by the bowl-shaped bottom of the foot.
+This is not true.

-The problem is; many farriers and trimmers were incorrectly taught to evaluate and think about hooves while the horse is standing square on concrete, with less thought given to the hoof and limb mechanics in motion or the terrain the horse lives and works on.
-In fact, in the varied terrain, deep or rocky footing that forges these deeply concaved soles everything that casts a shadow bears weight.
-In the front half of the foot; given the larger surface area, even a deeply concaved sole actually bears more weight than the much smaller surface area of the hoof wall unless the horse is standing on a flat, hard surface.
+The problem is, many farriers and trimmers were incorrectly taught to evaluate and think about hooves while the horse is standing square on concrete, with less thought given to the hoof and limb mechanics in motion or the terrain the horse lives and works on.
+In fact, when a horse is on the varied terrain – deep, soft footing and/or rocky footing that forges these deeply concaved soles, everything that casts a shadow bears weight.
+In the front half of the foot, given the larger surface area, even a deeply concaved sole bears more weight than the much smaller surface area of the hoof wall around the periphery.
 This is very safe, natural and comfortable for horses if adequate sole thickness and callusing are present in the hoof.

 But what if the same horse routinely lives and works on perfectly flat surfaces?
-Then our natural P3 support is missing and that same deeply concaved foot will cause peripheral loading… The horse is right back to hanging unnaturally from the laminae.
+Then our natural P3 support is missing and that same deeply concaved foot will cause peripheral loading.
+The horse is right back to hanging all of his weight unnaturally from the laminae.
 Healthy laminae are strong enough to withstand this occasionally, but the repeated insult will cause damage or failure of the hoof wall/coffin bone attachment.
-It is my opinion that the concussion on a hard surface that is commonly blamed for “road founder” (mechanical damage to the laminae) is not the culprit at all; instead it is the peripheral loading that usually results from a hard, flat surface.
+It is my opinion that the swelling caused by concussion on a hard surface that is commonly blamed for road founder (mechanical damage to the laminae) is not the culprit at all; instead it is the peripheral loading that usually results from a hard, flat surface.
 The horse simply needs sole pressure/support.

-On gravelly surfaces or soft terrain the outer perimeter of the hoof can sink into, the "naturally" deep (1/2 inch to 3/4 inch) vault of solar concavity is necessary for this 1/4 inch of sole flattening to occur; causing expansion of the hoof capsule.
-However on a hard, flat surface 1/4 inch of total solar concavity may be all that is needed and having more solar concavity can actually deprive the hoof of necessary support.
+On gravelly surfaces or soft terrain that the outer perimeter of the hoof can sink into, the "naturally" deep (1/2-inch to 3/4-inch) vault of solar concavity is necessary for this ¼-inch of sole flattening to occur; causing expansion of the hoof capsule.
+However on a hard, flat surface ¼-inch of total solar concavity may be all that is needed and having more solar concavity can actually deprive the P3 of necessary support.

 Our problems begin when we suddenly switch the horse from one terrain to the other.
 For instance, in many areas the correct foot for winter is all wrong for summer.
 If your pasture or paddocks are yielding in the summer, but frozen solid in the winter, it is healthy to allow your horse to wear completely different feet during the “hard” times in winter.
 Let the center of the soles “fill in” to a flatter state.
 If you try to force your hooves to be deeply concaved, you will probably cause the damage, stress and distal descent of P3 associated with peripheral loading.

 When springtime rolls around and the ground softens, it is usually best to help the horse adapt to a more concaved summer foot by taking out the retained sole adjacent to the frog, paralleling the inner structures and respecting natural sole thickness.
 The horse will usually start to try to 'let go' of this excess, indicating it is time to help it come out with your tools.
 Look carefully for and respect the true healthy sole plane that will usually be lying underneath the exfoliating material.
-Generally speaking, you only have to do it one time; then natural wear and callusing will take over for you.
+Generally speaking, you only have to do it one time, then natural wear and callusing will take over for you.
 Please be careful, here.
 It is much better to do too little or nothing to the soles than it is to do too much.
-Again, the previous article, "Understanding the Soles" will help you do this correctly.
-After you do this “cleaning out”; recognize that the healthy sole underneath is a natural thickness, but is probably not well callused.
-There is a big difference between a 5/8 inch thick sole and a 5/8 inch thick callused sole!
+Again, the previous article, http://www.hoofrehab.com/HorsesSole.html will help you do this correctly.
+After you do this “cleaning out,” recognize that the healthy sole underneath is a natural thickness, but is probably not well callused.
+There is a big difference between a 5/8-inch-thick sole and a 5/8-inch-thick callused sole!
 Use hoof boots for rocky terrain or when you add the weight of a rider until densely callused sole is achieved.